and-rewsmith/iotedge/doc/test-dashboard.md

 ### Backend Architecture

 #### Option A: Pass through API (no storage)
-There is a grafana plugin available that supports ajax requests to custom web apis as a datasource.
+There is a third-party grafana plugin available that supports ajax requests to custom web apis as a datasource.
 We could implement an api that can communicate with Azure Dev Ops, hit it from grafana, then get back a parsed response containing test status info.
 Although simplest, this is not desirable because the dashboard won't display history past 30 days, and our release branches sometimes sit that long without updates.

 #### Option B: Persistance with scheduled job
 Grafana has datasource support for most SQL variants (SQL queries back the presentation data directly).
 This means that as long as the store is up to date, every request won't need to rely upon communicating with vsts.
 This synchronization can be provided by scheduling a job every few minutes that will retrieve data from vsts and populate the store.
 If the dashboard state being behind by a few minutes is a significant issue, then we should consider potentially merging these options.

-Option B seems like the better choice because we have historical information.
+Option B seems like the better choice it allows us to store historical information.
 Also, SQL variant datasources are natively supported without plugins.
 We can build the scheduled job using dotnet as our util libraries and other dependencies will be easily accessible.

+## Hosting
+For persistence we can host SQL Server on azure, remotely accessible by our grafana server.
+We can then create a docker compose which can spin up two containers: Grafana and our scheduled dotnet service.
+We can then use Azure App Service to spin up our docker compose.
+This is desirable because we won't have the overhead of managing deployments.

 ## Approach
+Due to time restrictions, we should build the dashboard in iterations:

+1. Set up our SQL Server instance on Azure
+2. Set up Azure App Service to deploy our Grafana App and scheduled dotnet service
-Due to time restrictions, we should build the dashboard in iterations.
-First, we should display simple pass / fail for each test type for the master branch.
-After this, we can focus on displaying other branches and detailed information about what went wrong.
+3. Display simple pass / fail for each test type for the master branch.
+4. Display more branches
+5. Display detailed information about what went wrong.
+6. Display historical test information